 Tigard City Council supports smoke-free healthy lifestyles

-The City of Tigard recently adopted two ordinances to prohibit smoking and vaping on city owned or operated property.
+The City of Tigard has adopted two ordinances to prohibit smoking and vaping on city owned or operated property.
 Passage of the ordinances support the city’s strategic plan to become the most walkable community in the Pacific Northwest where people of all ages and abilities enjoy healthy and interconnected lives.
 By passing a measure banning smoking and e-cigarettes, the city takes another step to ensure residents enjoy healthy and interconnected lives.

 Effective July 1, 2016, Tigard parks, trails, and city-owned and operated properties are smoke-free.